Epistemology Working Group

 Social Epistemology Graduate Seminar

-This photo is a screenshot from a student's hilarious and beautiful commemoration video for an Introduction to Philosophy course, autumn 2020.
+The first photo is a screenshot from a student's hilarious and beautiful commemoration video for an Introduction to Philosophy course, autumn 2020.
 (Photo credit: Nathanael Parsons.)
+The second photo is the multi-award-winning Delia McDevitt's EURēCA poster presentation on the epistemology of sexual assault trials.

 Recent news about student projects I advise and collaborations with students.
 Details on request.